This is the first part of the Golang Telegram Bot

 Great!
 I have the API key now.
 Next, I have to choose between the two ways to get messages from Telegram.

-• Webhooks via setWebhook or
+- Webhooks via

-• Polling via getUpdates
+or - Polling via

-I’m fairly certain that it is easier to set up with getUpdates but polling isn’t always an option and not having real-time updates isn’t as fun IMHO :P So, for this bot, I went with webhooks as I wanted the bot to respond in real-time.
+real-time updates isn’t as fun IMHO :P So, for this bot, I went with webhooks as I wanted the bot to respond in real-time.

 With webhooks, everytime there is a message (when privacy mode is disabled anyway), the API endpoint will be sent a message.
 So the main objective, is simply, to parse each of these updates and respond appropriately.